September 29, 2021

 Clearly, this is designed to help address a chronic global cybersecurity skills shortage, which is impacting the ability of businesses and public sector organizations to deliver effective protection.
 Recent research published by ISACA, for instance, found 61% of cybersecurity teams are understaffed, while 55% of respondents said they have unfilled cybersecurity positions.
 Among those organizations who have experienced more cyberattacks in the past year, 68% reported that they are understaffed.

 The summit is the latest in a series of moves by the U.S. government to improve the ability of public and private sectors to withstand cyber attacks.
-Following major incidents such as the SolarWinds hack and the Colonial Pipeline ransomware attack, President Biden signed an Executive Order in May focused on investment and modernization.
+Following major incidents such as the SolarWinds hack and the Colonial Pipeline ransomware attack, May's Executive Order focused on investment and modernization.

 The EO emphasised the need for partnership between public and private sectors will play an important role.
 As the President pointed out during the summit, “The reality is, most of our critical infrastructure is owned and operated by the private sector . . . and the federal government can’t meet this challenge alone.”